-After winning the Camelpop award in 1993 Seven Eleven recorded their debut-album ‘The Come Out’ in Studio Le Roy in Amsterdam with New York guitarist and producer Menace (Madonna, Bill Laswell, P-Funk) who also joined Seven Eleven on stage.
-The album was released in 1996 and received outstanding acclaims in the media but no major record-label was interested in signing the band.
+After winning the Camelpop award in 1993 Seven Eleven recorded their debut-album ‘The Come Out’ in Studio Le Roy in Amsterdam with New York guitarist and producer Menace (Madonna, Bill Laswell, P-Funk).
+Menace also joined Seven Eleven on stage.
+‘The Come Out’ was released in 1996 and received outstanding acclaims in the media but no major record-label was interested in signing the band.

 Throughout the years the band’s energetic live reputation grew rapidly and soon they appeared on stages and festivals in Germany, Belgium, France, Switzerland, Austria, Spain, Italy and Lithuania.
 In 2001, 2002 and 2004 Seven Eleven played at the North Sea Jazz Festival.

 The album ‘Hot ‘n’ funky’ (2003), which features rapper Brainpower and JB-trombonist Fred Wesley as special guests, was licensed by Challenge Records and released in Europe and in the USA.
 A few years later a live recording of Seven Eleven’s concert at La Fête de l’Humanité 2004 was released on cd in 2006, titled ‘Live in Paris’.